King-Derp/sentiment_pipeline/reddit_scraper/docs/pgbouncer_integration_summary.md

-# PgBouncer Integration with SQLAlchemy Summary
+# ⚠️ LEGACY DOCUMENTATION: PgBouncer Integration with SQLAlchemy

+> **Note**: This document is preserved for historical reference only.
+It describes an older implementation that is no longer in use.
+For current database integration details, please refer to the main project documentation.

+## Summary

 ## Current Status